-Before we get into the reviews, these are the best studio monitors for hip hop in 2020:
+Before I get into the reviews, these are my top picks for the best studio monitors for hip hop production:

 2. Yamaha HS7